mathphreak/yummy-goodness/README.md

 - Players have proper inventory (UI: ☹️)
 - Players are on teams (UI: ☹️)
 - Buy things with the actual CS:GO buy menu (UI: 🙂)
+    - Deemphasize submenu if nothing inside is affordable
 - Buy things for each player (UI: ☹️)
 - Simulate rounds of game (UI: ☹️)
     - In each matchup, one player dies and one player gets $3000